 It comes down to your ability to justify the initial cost it would take to hire you.
 Most professionals don't know that it costs an employer between 130% to 140% of their salary to hire them.
 It's a big investment for a company to hire a new employee.
-That's why you need to convey your efficiency and effectiveness as a worker as best you can.
+That's why you need to convey your efficiency and effectiveness as an employee in job interviews.

 2. How Do You Like To Deliver Value?

 Make sure you talk about how you deliver value, too.
 No employee performs a job the same way.
-We all do tasks differently, and go about accomplishing goals with different processes.
+We all do tasks differently, and go about accomplishing goals with different processes and strategies.
 If a company doesn't think you'll be able to do the job the way they want you to do the job, you probably won't be offered the position.